bhavinkarani/microservicesDemo/README.md

 	-	run all other applications

-	-	open http://localhost:8761/ - here you should see all the microservices registered
+	-	open http://localhost:8761/ - here you should see all the microservices registered along with API-GATEWAY

 	-	Now open Postman or any other client

-	-	Call the post endpoint from postman:  http://localhost:9001/cart/checkout/ with following data:
+	-	Call the post endpoint from postman:  http://localhost:9100/cart/checkout/ with following data:
 			{
 				"userId":2,
 				"paymentCardInfo": {